 Federal COBRA Subsidies

 Under the ARPA, from April 1, 2021 through September 30, 2021, the federal government will subsidize COBRA premiums for medical, dental, and vision plans for certain eligible employees for six months.
-The U.S. Department of Labor issued new model COBRA notices on April 7, 2021, which can be found here.
+The U.S. Department of Labor issued new model COBRA notices on April 7, 2021.
 Employees are eligible for the subsidy if:

 - The employee was involuntarily terminated or had hours reduced AND